abKrazy/azureContainerApps-multicontainer-demo/README.md

 # Azure Container Apps Demo
 This is a demo for deploying multiple containers (frontend UI container and backend redis container) within the same Azure Container App.
-Note: this example does not use Dapr.
+> Note:This example does not use Dapr.

 ## Overview